SAC says takes responsibility for those guilty of insider trade

-NEW YORK (Reuters) - Steven A. Cohen’s hedge fund SAC Capital Advisors said in a statement Monday it takes responsibility “for the handful of men who pleaded guilty and whose conduct gave rise to SAC’s liability” in a long-running insider trading probe.
+NEW YORK, Nov 4 (Reuters) - Steven A. Cohen’s hedge fund SAC Capital Advisors said in a statement Monday it takes responsibility “for the handful of men who pleaded guilty and whose conduct gave rise to SAC’s liability” in a long-running insider trading probe.

 “The tiny fraction of wrongdoers does not represent the 3,000 honest men and women who have worked at the firm during the past 21 years,” SAC said, adding that the hedge fund “never encouraged, promoted or tolerated insider trading.”